lupyuen/tcc-riscv32-wasm/README.md

 So yep our ROM FS Driver is reading the ROM FS Directory correctly!

+_How did we figure out the Mount Inode?_

+See the NuttX Code: [Create a Mount Inode](https://github.com/apache/nuttx/blob/master/fs/mount/fs_mount.c#L379-L409) with [inode_reserve](https://github.com/apache/nuttx/blob/master/fs/inode/fs_inodereserve.c#L146-L260)

+Finally we read a ROM FS file...

 # Read a ROM FS File in Zig

-This is how we read a ROM FS File in Zig: [tcc-wasm.zig](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/tcc-wasm.zig#L57-L73)
+This is how we read a ROM FS File in Zig (and close it): [tcc-wasm.zig](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/tcc-wasm.zig#L57-L73)

 ```zig
 // Read the file